 3. Gain supervised professional experience in your area of training.

-Those who graduate from APA- or CPA-accredited or ASPPB/NR-approved doctoral programs in psychology may use a combination of approved predoctoral, post-internship, and postdoctoral hours to meet the overall 3,600-hour requirement.
-These candidates may, therefore, need less than an additional year of postdoctoral experience to reach the total hour requirements.
-The predoctoral internships must measure between 1,500 and 2,000 hours of training over 12 months to two years.
-At least a quarter of the internship should be face-to-face contact with patients and one of every 20 hours must occur under direct supervision.
+Those who graduate from APA- or CPA-recognized programs may use a combination of approved predoctoral, post-internship, and postdoctoral hours to meet the overall 3,600-hour requirement.
+The predoctoral internship(s) must comprise at least 1,500 hours across a minimum of 12 months and a maximum of two years.
+At least 25% of the internship should be face-to-face contact with patients, while one of every 20 hours must occur under direct supervision.

 4. Pass the Ohio psychology licensing exams.